pirovc/ganon/docs/custom_databases.md

 # Custom databases

 Besides the automated download and build (`ganon build`) ganon provides a highly customizable build procedure (`ganon build-custom`) to create databases from local sequence files.

-## Files with NCBI assembly accessions
+The usage of this procedure depends on the configuration of your files:

-If your files are standard files from NCBI (e.g. with assembly accession in the beginning of the filename like `GCA_002211645.1_ASM221164v1_genomic.fna.gz`), provide them with the `--input` parameter. ganon will try to retrieve all necessary information to build the database.
+- Filename like `GCA_002211645.1_ASM221164v1_genomic.fna.gz`: genomic fasta files in the NCBI standard, with assembly accession in the beginning of the filename.
+Provide the files with the `--input` parameter. ganon will try to retrieve all necessary information to build the database.

-## Files with NCBI sequence accessions headers

-If your sequence files are separated by file or not standardized (e.g. one big `sequences.fasta`) but the sequences are in the NCBI standard (e.g. headers like `>CP022124.1 Fusobacterium nu...`), provide them with the `--input` parameter and set `--input-target sequence`. ganon will try to retrieve all necessary information to build the database.
+- Headers like `>NC_006297.1 Bacteroides fragilis YCH46 ...`: sequence headers are in the NCBI standard, with sequence accession in after `>` and with a space afterwards (or line break).
+Provide the files with the `--input` parameter and set `--input-target sequence`. ganon will try to retrieve all necessary information to build the database.

-!!! note
-    The `--level` will define the deepest classification level for the database.
-More infos [here](#build-level-level).
+- For non-standard filenames and headers, [follow this](#non-standard-filesheaders-with-input-file)

 !!! warning
     `--input-target sequence` will be slower to build and will use more disk space, since files have be re-written separately for each sequence.
 More information about building by file or sequence can be found [here](#target-file-or-sequence-input-target).

+The `--level` is a important parameter that will define the (max.) classification level for the database ([more infos](#build-level-level)):

+- `--level file` or `sequence` -> default behavior (depending on `--input-target `), use file/sequence as classification target
+- `--level assembly` -> will retrieve assembly related to the file/sequence, use assembly as classification target
+- `--level leaves` or `species`,`genus`,... -> group input by taxonomy, use tax. nodes at the rank chosen as classification target

+More infos about other parameters [here](#parameter-details).

 ## Non-standard files/headers with `--input-file`